Account linking refers to the process of associating a certificate on a user’s PIV credential with their domain account.

 B. Use Automation

-If designing an automated process to transition users from Principal Name to altSecurityIdentities mapping, consider the following functionality:
+If you are designing an automated process to transition users from Principal Name to altSecurityIdentities mapping, consider the following functionality:

 - Load and process multiple certificates at once (for example, reading a directory of user certificates)